Skip to main content

 ADCP - measuring currents

-The goal of this project is to generate an improved understanding of sediment dynamics around the Rachel Carson Reserve in North Carolina to inform ongoing resilience planning efforts for vulnerable coastal habitats and local infrastructure.
+This project improved understanding of sediment dynamics around the Rachel Carson Reserve in North Carolina to inform ongoing resilience planning efforts for vulnerable coastal habitats and local infrastructure.

-The Rachel Carson Reserve consists of a group of islands connected by a series of shoals and channels that are home to a diverse array of coastal habitats.
-Over the past 60 years, significant shoreline erosion has widened the Beaufort Inlet, located just south of the Reserve, directly impacting sediment dynamics in the area.
-To inform engineering practices at the Beaufort Inlet and effective resilience planning for local infrastructure and vulnerable coastal habitats, the reserve and coastal resource managers need to better understand how observed shoreline changes have impacted sediment dynamics in the area, so that this knowledge can be harnessed for enabling predictions of future shoreline changes and their impact.
+The Rachel Carson Reserve in North Carolina consists of a group of islands connected by a series of shoals and channels that are home to a diverse array of coastal habitats.
+Over the past 60 years, significant shoreline erosion has widened the Beaufort Inlet, located just south of the Reserve.
+To inform engineering practices at the Beaufort Inlet and plan for the resilience of local infrastructure and vulnerable coastal habitats, the Reserve and coastal resource managers need to understand how these geomorphic changes have impacted sediment movement in the area.